Are Earwigs Harmful? Everything You Need to Know

 Key Takeaways

-• Earwigs do not bite or sting but may pinch if threatened.
+• Earwigs do not bite or sting, but they may pinch if handled roughly.

-• The myth that earwigs crawl into human ears is false.
+• The belief that earwigs crawl into ears is a myth with no scientific basis.

 • Earwigs are not harmful to humans or pets.